div-space/portfolio/content/pages/index.md

       - type: Testimonial
         quote: >-
           "Divyaraj is incredible.
-One of the most talented people I've worked with on UpWork.
+One of the most talented people I've worked with.
 Do not hesitate to hire if you have the privilege of Divyaraj applying to your job!
 Flawless communication, thoroughly understood the project, and far exceeded expectations.
 Superlative work.
 I look forward to working with Divyaraj again!"
         name: Johnna Doe
         title: Product Marketing Manager at Acme
         image: